calbasantana/rover-challenges-arena/README.md

 **Student Example**

-Below you will find a video of how a team completed the engineering component of this challenge.
+Under media/videos you will find a video of how a team completed the engineering component of this challenge.

-[VIDEO]

 ## Challenge 6: Welcome to Seattle
 [IMAGE OF CHALLENGE FIELD]